timeslogistics/times-oms-api-docs/docs/api_endpoints_and_webhooks.rst

 You MAY register a webhook url in our system, so we can make a HTTP POST requests to "push" data to your server.

-You SHOULD validate HTTP requests before doing any actions with the data received.
+You SHOULD verify the HTTP requests before performing any actions with the data received.

 While we support both HTTP/HTTPS urls for webhook, HTTPS is RECOMMENDED for better security.